sagarvariya4/no-auth/README.md

 - There is SSO_URL in the frontend env, you can redirect users to that link for login or sign ups, on every new signups system will send user generater `{uuid, email}` to the webhook link(your backend).
 - No auth is not managing users yet, so you need to manually store user into your system and all done.
 - here 3000 post is used for nextjs frontend and 3001 used for nestjs backend. changing this will need update env as well.

-### Features

-- Single Sign On(SSO)
-- Switch instantly in between loggedin accounts(Multi Tenancy)
-- Multi step form for signups, created by drag and drop input components (Next version)
-- One time password, Magic link etc via email and whatsapp (Whatsapp next version)
-- Create new roles and permissions and authorize your users according to that (Next version)
-- Create your own email app for your users communication (Next version)
-- Create Templates for messages (Next version)

 ## Technologies